ngk2017/ncfunderhack/whitepaper-draft.md

 Asset vaulting (especially invoices and other trade receivables), is a key to opening up small business finance needs.
 Before blockchain, vaulting and perfection rules were prohibitively expensive for SME to fix their assets for easily lending.
 Blockchain plus fintech will address this shortfall, meeting a manifest need the incumbents ignore.

-Globally, 80% of SME finance is unmet.
-McKinsey estimates the unmet annual need is $2.1T in emerging markets.http://mckinseyonsociety.com/two-trillion-and-counting/
+Globally, 80% of SME finance is unmet.http://mckinseyonsociety.com/two-trillion-and-counting/

+SMEs are more often women, minorities or marginalized groups.

 IFC https://www.ifc.org/wps/wcm/connect/4d6e6400416896c09494b79e78015671/Closing+the+Credit+Gap+Report-FinalLatest.pdf?MOD=AJPERES

-Women are the entry into this market.
  Women face traditional hurdles to accessing business financing at a greater rate than men.
 http://tenentrepreneurs.org/wp-content/uploads/2017/03/UntappedUnicornsFinal-1.pdf

 SME Finance Forum, Nov 1-3 2017